sousarbarb/inesctec_mrdt_hangfa_discovery_q2/docs/index.md

 - **[Bill Of Materials (BOM)](content/bom.md):** summary on the components used for the modifications to the platform
-- **[Electronics](content/electronics/index.md):** presentation of the electronics redesign (battery management, motor drivers, encoders reading, and external DC power output for the user)
+- **[Electronics](content/electronics/index.md):** presentation of the electronics redesign (battery management and power budgets, motor drivers, encoders reading, and external DC power output for the user)
 - **[Single Board Computer (SBC)](content/sbc/index.md):** computing units considered in the work and their configuration in terms of Operating System (OS), Robot Operating System (ROS) setup, configuring remote access, set up